 Have you heard the gross fact about many sodas?
 Some, like Mountain Dew, list brominated vegetable oil—or BVO—as an ingredient.
 Bromine products are linked to male infertility, impotence, and decreased libido.
+(Check out this soda infographic to see how the drink impacts your entire body.)

 Read More: 9 Disturbing Side Effects of Soda